kingdido999/out-house/README.md

 You should see the mongod process start up and something like:

 `Tue Mar 31 10:36:10.976 [initandlisten] waiting for connections on port 27017`

+Now, open up a new terminal and run the server again:

+`nodemon app.js`

 [Documentation](https://github.com/mongodb/node-mongodb-native)